Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 *   saveImage: Optional.
 The value can be one of the following three options:
     1.  "local"     - This will save images to the disk (outputDir must be specified in order for this to work).
     2.  "vantiq"    - This will save images as documents in VANTIQ.
 No images will be saved locally even if outputDir is specified.
-    3.  "both"      - This will save the images both to the disk and as documents in VANTIQ. (outputDir must be specified in order to save locally(
+    3.  "both"      - This will save the images both to the disk and as documents in VANTIQ. (outputDir must be specified in order to save locally)
 *   outputDir: Optional.
 The directory in which images will be saved locally.
-Images will only be saved locally if saveImage is set to be either "local" or "vantiq".
+Images will only be saved locally if saveImage is set to be either "local" or "both".
 *   saveRate: Optional.
 The rate at which images will be saved (i.e. "saveRate": 3 - This will save every 3rd image that is captured).
-If not specified, the value will default to 1.
+If not specified, the value will default to 1 which saves every captured image.

 ## Messages from the Source<a name="msgFormat" id="msgFormat"></a>